actwu/actwu/README.md

 <h1 align="center">Hello, I'm Nai ^ ^</h1>
 <h3 align="center">Web Engineer | AI Developer | Creator of ISE & NUM</h3>

-Started coding at **6 years old**, I built my first app, **App Checker (Android)**, at a young age, marking the beginning of my journey into **software engineering**.
+Started coding at **6 years old** and built my first app, **App Checker (Android/APK)**, at a young age, marking the beginning of my journey into **software engineering**.
 Over the years, I have worked on **AI, web frameworks, mobile applications, OS development, and digital systems** transforming ideas into reality.

 My things i do spans from **AI-powered applications** to **custom-built programming frameworks**, with a focus on **efficiency, speed, and seamless integration** between systems.
 My passion has wants to **break limits in coding speed, optimization, and design**, help to creation like **ISE**, a **high-speed** programming framework.
 (Based on stats)